krishkalai07/Chess/README.md

 - Castling - Done

-- King should not move in an enemy controlled square - In progress
+- King should not move in an enemy controlled square - Done

-Player turns - Not started
+Player turns - Done

-King in check - Not started
+King in check - Done

 Stalemate - Not started